Seniors Injured By Nursing Home Prescription Errors

 We trust nursing home health care professionals to know what prescriptions and dosages are appropriate for our loved ones.
 For many of us, that is the main reason for placing an elderly relative or dependent adult in a nursing home or assisted living facility.
 Therefore, when prescription errors occur, we have the right to bring negligent health care providers to justice.

 At The Law Offices of Joseph J. Cariglia, P.C., we stand up for the rights of the elderly and their families in Massachusetts.
-As experienced attorneys, we seek maximum compensation on behalf of clients who have suffered injury or wrongful death as a result of medical malpractice and negligence in a nursing home.
+As experienced attorneys, we seek maximum compensation on behalf of clients who have suffered injury or wrongful death and negligence in a nursing home.

 What Are Misdiagnosis And Medication Error?